Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 A loss of dependency or loss of consortium claim is not notifiable if the payment is:

 Evidence in the form of a deed of release or settlement agreement will need to be provided advising of the settlement occurring for loss of consortium.
-If a Service Officer is unsure if a compensation claim should be registered:
+If a Service Officer is unsure if a compensation claim should be registered, see the Process page for more details.

 Deceased estates

-A compensation claim for a deceased person is notifiable to the agency in the same manner as any other compensation claim.
-The injured person may be:
+A compensation claim for a deceased person is notifiable to Services Australia the same as any other compensation claim.
+The injured person may:

 School accidents